lalwanivikas/lalwanivikas.github.io/_posts/2015-11-01-personal-website.md

 - Purchased a personal domain name
 - Setup this Jekyll site from scratch

 My earlier home page was a very simple one with just a list of projects.
-I have moved it to [http://lalwanivikas.github.io/home-page-v1/](http://lalwanivikas.github.io/home-page-v1/) now.
+I have moved it to [here now](http://lalwanivikas.github.io/home-page-v1/).
 My new site will have separate sections for projects, about, contact and a blog.

 There is close to zero CSS in this site now and I intend to revisit it later to make it beautiful :)